Skip to main content

 Test Execution

-• createTestRun - Create new test runs for organizing test execution
+• createTestRun - Create a test run for organizing test execution

 • getTestStatus - Check current test case status for one or all test cases within a test run